What really happens behind a shoe signed by Alberto Ciaschini

 Q: How long does it take to make a Ciaschini shoe?

 A: It depends on the model.
-Let's say that between design, prototype and production, a new shoe can take up to two months.
+Let's say that between design, prototype, and production, a new shoe can take up to two months.

 Q: Are all the materials Italian?

-Q: Can the shoes be customized?
+Q: Can shoes be customized?